Satellite imagery: Spot Image

-Planet's RapidEye
+Planet Labs

+Planet Labs operates three satellite imagery constellations, RapidEye, Dove and SkySat.

 In 2015, Planet acquired BlackBridge, and its constellation of five RapidEye satellites, launched in August 2008.
 The RapidEye constellation contains identical multispectral sensors which are equally calibrated.
 Therefore, an image from one satellite will be equivalent to an image from any of the other four, allowing for a large amount of imagery to be collected (4 million km2 per day), and daily revisit to an area.
 Each travel on the same orbital plane at 630 km, and deliver images in 5 meter pixel size.
 RapidEye satellite imagery is especially suited for agricultural, environmental, cartographic and disaster management applications.
 The company not only offers their imagery, but consults their customers to create services and solutions based on analysis of this imagery.
 The RapidEye constellation was retired by Planet in April 2020.

+Planet's Dove satellites are CubeSats that weigh 4 kg, 10 × 10 × 30 cm in length, width and height, orbit at a height of about 400 km and provide imagery with a resolution of 3–5 m and are used for environmental, humanitarian, and business applications.

+SkySat is a constellation of sub-metre resolution Earth observation satellites that provide imagery, high-definition video and analytics services.
+Planet acquired the satellites with their purchase of Terra Bella (formerly Skybox Imaging), a Mountain View, California-based company founded in 2009 by Dan Berkenstock, Julian Mann, John Fenwick, and Ching-Yu Hu, from Google in 2017.

+The SkySat satellites are based on using inexpensive automotive grade electronics and fast commercially available processors, but scaled up to approximately the size of a minifridge.
+The satellites are approximately 80 cm long, compared to approximately 30 cm for a 3U CubeSat, and weigh 220 lbs.

 ImageSat International

 Earth Resource Observation Satellites, better known as "EROS" satellites, are lightweight, low earth orbiting, high-resolution satellites designed for fast maneuvering between imaging targets.
 In the commercial high-resolution satellite market, EROS is the smallest very high resolution satellite; it is very agile and thus enables very high performances.
-The satellites are deployed in a circular sun-synchronous near polar orbit at an altitude of 510 km (± 40 km).
+The satellites are deployed in a circular Sun-synchronous near polar orbit at an altitude of 510 km (± 40 km).

 EROS satellites imagery applications are primarily for intelligence, homeland security and national development purposes but also employed in a wide range of civilian applications, including: mapping, border control, infrastructure planning, agricultural monitoring, environmental monitoring, disaster response, training and simulations, etc.

 EROS A – a high resolution satellite with 1.9–1.2m resolution panchromatic was launched on December 5, 2000.

 EROS B – the second generation of Very High Resolution satellites with 70 cm resolution panchromatic, was launched on April 25, 2006.

+EROS C2 – the third generation of Very High Resolution satellites with 30 cm. resolution panchromatic, was launched in 2021.

+EROS C3 – the third generation of Very High Resolution satellites with 30 cm. resolution panchromatic and multispectral, was launched in 2023.